elastisys/compliantkubernetes/docs/user-guide/kubernetes-api.md

 ---
-description: How access to the Kubernetes API works in Elastisys Compliant Kubernetes, the security-hardened Kubernetes distribution
+description: How access to the Kubernetes API works in Welkin, the security-hardened Kubernetes distribution
 search:
   boost: 2
 tags: